Fishing In Belize: The Ultimate Guide

 Ambergris Caye and San Pedro sits right on the edge of the Belize barrier reef and is one of the best places to fish in Belize if you want to target both the inshore and offshore fish species this country offers.

-The inshore waters around Ambergris Caye and San Pedro are home to huge numbers of tarpon that range from 20 to 80 lbs.
-If you’re there in the late spring and early summer, you’ll also find migratory tarpon between the 100 – 200 lb range which will give you quite a tussle.
+The inshore waters around Ambergris Caye and San Pedro are home to vast numbers of tarpon that range from 20 to 80 lbs.
+If you’re there in the late spring and early summer, you’ll also find migratory tarpon between the 100 – 200 lb range, giving you quite a tussle.

-This area is also famous for its large numbers of permit and bonefish as well as big jacks, snook, barracuda, and lots more.
-Plus, the edge of the barrier reef is just there so you can be in deep waters hunting for pelagics in no time.
+This area is also famous for its large number of permit and bonefish and big jacks, snook, barracuda, and lots more.
+Plus, the edge of the barrier reef is just there, so you can be in deep waters hunting for pelagics in no time.

 Turneffe Atoll

-Sitting outside of the Belize Barrier reef is Turneffe Atoll, about 50 miles out to sea from the capital, Belize City.
-Turneffe Atoll is home to the best saltwater fishing in the country as it is about as remote as the fishing gets in Belize and is a protected marine area.
+Turneffe Atoll, about 50 miles out to sea from the capital, Belize City, sits outside of the Belize Barrier Reef.
+Turneffe Atoll is home to the best saltwater fishing in the country, as it is about as remote as the fishing gets in the country and is a protected marine area.

 Long Caye

 Long Caye sits just outside of Turneffe Atoll and it offers the most remote fishing available in Belize and some of the best too.
-Long Caye is pretty much a small island with barely any inhabitants and a ton of beautiful flats for inshore fishing.
+Long Caye is pretty much a tiny island with barely any human inhabitants and a ton of beautiful flats for inshore fishing.

-If you want to find the biggest permit, bonefish, and tarpon in Belize then Long Caye is the place to be.
-Tarpon up to and over 150 lbs live on the flats of Long Caye as well as 5lb plus bonefish and a lot of huge permit.
-In fact, Long Caye is recognized as one of the most productive tarpon flats in the Caribbean.
+If you want to find the biggest permit, bonefish, and tarpon in Belize, then Long Caye is the place to be.
+Tarpon up to and over 150 lbs live on the flats of Long Caye as well as 5lb plus bonefish and a lot of enormous permit.
+In fact, Long Caye is recognized as one of the most productive tarpon flats in the Caribbean seas.

 When To Go Fishing In Belize

-Now that we have covered the where let’s talk about the when.
+Now that we have covered the where to go, let’s talk about the when.
 The great thing about the inshore fishing in Belize is that you can do it all year round.

-That being said, every fish has its time and the best time for bonefish is between September to January, for permit it’s August to October and March to June, and if you want to catch a tarpon over the 100lb mark, June to August is the best time to be there and then for tarpon under 100lbs October to December.
+That being said, every fish has its peak fishing time, and the best time for bonefish is between September and January, for permit there are two periods, August to October and March to June.
+If you want to catch a tarpon over the 100 lb mark, then June to August is the best time to be there and fish for smaller tarpon under 100 lbs from October to December.

-If you’re looking to take in some of the offshore action in Belize then the best time to be there depends on the species you’re after.
-For blue marlin, you’ll want to be in Belize between November and June and the same goes for wahoo, dorado, and sailfish.
+If you want to take some offshore action, the best time to be there depends on the species you’re after.
+For blue marlin, you’ll want to be visiting between November and June, and the same goes for other species such as wahoo, dorado, and sailfish.

 Best Methods For Catching Fish In Belize

-When you’re inshore fishing in Belize for tarpon, permit, and bonefish you’ll either be wading or being poled on a boat by a local guide.
-Most of the flats fishing lodges in Belize are fly fishing lodges but they will also accommodate spin fishing too.
+When you’re inshore fishing in Belize for tarpon, permit, and bonefish, you’ll either be wading or being poled around on a skiff by a local guide.
+Take note that most of the flats fishing lodges in Belize are fly fishing lodges but will also accommodate spin fishing.

 I don’t know about you, but when I see a tailing permit or a school of 60lb tarpon coming towards me, my heart is in my mouth, and seeing one eat your fly is about as exciting as fishing gets.

-For the offshore fishing, you’ll be on a sportfishing boat trolling lures either with or without bait in them to raise sailfish and marlin or tempt some dorado, yellowfin tuna, or wahoo to come and take them.
+For offshore fishing, you’ll be on a sportfishing boat trolling lures with or without bait to raise sailfish and marlin or tempt some dorado, yellowfin tuna, or wahoo to come and take them.

 How To Book Your Fishing Trip To Belize

-Booking a fishing trip to Belize couldn’t be easier, just get in contact with one of the lodges below.
+Booking a fishing trip to Belize couldn’t be easier; contact one of the recommended lodges below.

 El Pescador Lodge, Ambergris Caye